Semiparametric Efficient Inference in Adaptive Experiments: Anytime-Valid Inference in Adaptive Experiments

 $\xi_t$ can be viewed as a scaled version of $h_t$. $\hat{\xi}_{t-1}$ is then a sample average of $\xi$ up through observation $t-1$.
 By only using previous observations, this value is \emph{predictable}, whereas the quantity $\bar{\xi}_t$, defined below in equation~\eqref{eq:sigmahat}, uses the current observation and is therefore not predictable.
 The scaling in $\xi_t$ and truncation in $\hat{\xi}_{t-1}$ are necessary technical tools to construct a test supermartingale, as shown by \citet{waudbysmith2022estimating}.

-Similarly with the Hedged CS of Theorem~\ref{theorem:bettingCS}, there are user-specified parameters, $(\lambda_t)_{t=1}^T$, which have an effect on the finite-sample performance of our forthcoming CS. $(\lambda_t)_{t=1}^{T}$ can be any $(0,1)$-valued predictable process. \cite{waudbysmith2022anytimevalid} provide an empirically promising setting, inspired by fixed-time empirical Bernstein confidence intervals,
+Similarly to the Hedged-CS of Theorem~\ref{theorem:bettingCS}, there are user-specified parameters, $(\lambda_t)_{t=1}^T$, which have an effect on the finite-sample performance of our forthcoming CS. $(\lambda_t)_{t=1}^{T}$ can be any $(0,1)$-valued predictable process. \cite{waudbysmith2022anytimevalid} provide an empirically promising setting, inspired by fixed-time empirical Bernstein CIs,

 $\hat{\sigma}^2_t$ and $\bar{\xi}_t$ can be interpreted as estimates of the mean and variance of $\xi$.
 The value $\sigma^2_0$ can be viewed as a prior guess for the variance of $\xi$, and setting $\sigma^2_0 = \frac{1}{4}$ is a reasonable choice.
 We are now ready to present the CS.